Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

 import TabItem from '@theme/TabItem';

-# How to Deploy a Serverless Function
+# Deploy a Serverless Function

 In this tutorial, you will learn how to deploy functions or serverless workloads on Genezio.
 We'll cover the benefits, answer common questions, and provide detailed deployment steps.